benvaljean/benvaljean.github.io/_posts/2008-06-04-SQL_Log_shipping_(Database_Server).markdown

 3. Re-create any logins required.

-Because Log shipping is manual failover and relies on periodic transaction logsfor data recovery it is unsuitable for many live environments.
-With the advent of NLB (Network Load Balancing) coming with Server 2003 and with clustering easier to implement then it used to be its popularity is decreasing.
+Because Log shipping is manual failover and relies on periodic transaction logs for data recovery it is unsuitable for many live environments.
+With the advent of NLB (Network Load Balancing) coming with Server 2003 and with clustering easier to implement its popularity is decreasing.

 ### See Also